zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 ###  <a name="2"></a>2 cloud_recording_warning

-`eventType` 2 indicates that a warning occurs during the recording. `details` contains the following fields:
+`eventType` 2 indicates that a warning occurs during the recording. `details` includes the following fields:

 - `msgName`: String.
 The message name, `cloud_recording_warning`.
 - `module`: Number.
 The name of the module where the warning occurs.